A Matched Betting Guide: Making Gambling Work For You

 Free Bet Time!

-At the minute, your are 37p down, yet all is not lost and that 37p is a small price to pay for the opportunities which lay in front of us.
+At the minute, you are 37p down, yet all is not lost and that 37p is a small price to pay for the opportunities which lay in front of us.
 Good news, Federer managed to beat Murray and the bet has been settled, which means the fun can begin.

 Not only do you have the £5 winnings, but your account has been credited with a whopping £30 in free bets to be used.
 Usually, these will be broken up into 3x£10 free bets but it is always worth reading the terms and conditions so you know exactly what you are getting yourself into (I really can’t stress this point enough!).

 Now the free bets are able to be used in much the same way that the qualifying bet was.
-However, there is one key difference and that is that on nearly all free bets, the stake is not returned, meaning that the only cash back in your account at the end of a winning bet will be the profit.
+However, there is one key difference and that is that on nearly all free bets, the stake is not returned, meaning that the only cashback in your account at the end of a winning bet will be the profit.

-Most lay betting or matched betting calculators will have this functionality built in.
+Most lay betting or matched betting calculators will have this functionality built-in.
 The main difference between the free bets and the qualifying bet is that it is better to place on slightly higher odds.

 Imagine for a second it is early April and you fancy a dabble on the Grand National.
 You have always been fond of Tiger Roll after his 2018 success and you decide to place a £10 free bet on him to seal the deal at Aintree.
 However, seeing as though we are matched bettors and not plain old punters, you will lay him off on the exchange.

 On this occasion you can lay at odds of 11, meaning that a lay bet of £8.22 is required.
-Doing this would leave you with £7.80 profit no matter what the outcome, if we presume that the commission remains at 5%.
+Doing this would leave you with £7.80 profit no matter what the outcome if we presume that the commission remains at 5%.

-After doing this it is simply a case of rinse and repeat for the other free bets.
+After doing this it is simply a case of rinse and repeats for the other free bets.
 If we were able to find similar prices to those in the Tiger Roll example then you would be looking at a profit of just over £24 once the 37p initial loss has been taken into account.